Marietas/School_District_Analysis/README.md

 -	% Passing Reading
 -	% Overall Passing

-As a reference, these changes are reflected mostly on the Score by School Spending and School Size
+As a reference, these changes are reflected mostly on the Score by School Spending and School Size.